Menu

 7. Humbly ask your higher power to do remove all your character defects and shortcomings

-9. Make direct amends to those individuals, except when doing so would harm them or others
+9. Make amends directly to those individuals, making direct amends to such people except when doing so would harm them or others

 10. Continue to take a personal inventory of admitting when you are wrong or making mistakes